What Is The Procedure For Registration of GST in India?

 The following mentions the categories and eligibility for GST registration:

 Any service provider who provides a service value of more than Rs.
 20 Lakhs aggregate in a year is required to obtain GST registration.
 In the special category states, this limit is Rs.
 10 lakhs.
 Any entity engaged in the exclusive supply of goods whose aggregate turnover crosses Rs.40 lakhs is required to obtain GST registration.

 An entity shall register for GST if they supply goods inter state, i.e., from one state to another irrespective of their aggregate turnover.
 Inter state service providers need to obtain GST registration only if their annual turnover exceeds Rs.
 20 lakhs.
 (In special category states, this limit is Rs.
 10 lakhs).

 Any individual supplying goods or services through an e-commerce platform shall apply for GST registration.
 The individual shall register irrespective of the turnover.
 Hence, sellers on Flipkart, Amazon and other e-commerce platforms must obtain registration to commence activity.

-Any individual undertaking supply of goods, services periodically, through a temporary stall or shop must apply for GST.
+Any individual undertaking supply of goods, services seasonally or intermittently through a temporary stall or shop must apply for GST.
 The individual shall apply irrespective of the annual aggregate turnover.

-In addition to the above, any entity can obtain GST registration voluntarily.
-Earlier, any entity who obtained GST voluntarily can not surrender the registration for up to a year.
+Any entity can obtain GST registration voluntarily.
+Earlier, any entity who obtained GST voluntarily could not surrender the registration for up to a year.
 However, after revisions, voluntary GST registration can be surrendered by the applicant at any time.